 Jonathan Meades is a writer, journalist, essayist, film-maker.
 His books include three works of fiction - Filthy English, Pompey and The Fowler Family Business - and several anthologies including the recently published Museum Without Walls.

 He has written and performed in more than 50 television shows on predominantly topographical subjects such as shacks, garden cities, megastructures, buildings associated with vertigo, beer, pigs, and the architecture of Hitler and Stalin.
 Some of these are available on The Jonathan Meades Collection DVD.
-His latest film, The Joy of Essex, was shown on BBC4 in January 2013.
+His latest films, Bunkers, Brutalism, Bloodymindedness: Concrete Poetry, have just been shown on BBC4.

 'Meades's documentaries have for years been the best history programmes on television...
 A marriage of Borges, Betjeman and Bronowski.'
 Paul Lay, Editor, History Today